Steps for finding mold

 Wash & dry your hands thoroughly prior to testing.

 Hold the plate so the yellow agar is facing towards the object or pet.
-Tap the object 4 times (The yellow agar should not touch the object).
+Tap the object in 4 different representative places (The yellow agar should not touch the object).
 This will force the mold spores into the air and onto the plate.

 Swab any potential visible mold.